kingcoyote/indigo/README.md

 --------------------------------------------------------------------------------
 Copyright (C) 2012 Steve Phillips

-This file is part of IndigoFP.
+This file is part of Indigo.

-IndigoFP is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Indigo is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-IndigoFP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Indigo is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with IndigoFP.
+You should have received a copy of the GNU General Public License along with Indigo.
 If not, see <http://www.gnu.org/licenses/>.